ObjectIsAdvantag/sparkbot-webhook-samples/docs/HowToRegisterOnSpark.md

-# Register your bot on Cisco Spark
+# How to Guide: connect your bot to Cisco Spark

-This guide details how to make your local bot talk to Spark Cloud Service.
+This guide details how to have your local bot (ie, running on a dev machine or a private network), talk to the Spark Cloud Service.

 1. Start you bot
 2. Check your bot is healthy